Ducks vs. Capitals Prediction & Picks - November 30

 Ducks Splits and Trends

-- In the nine games Anaheim has played that were decided by one goal, it has a 5-4-0 record (good for 10 points).
+- Anaheim has earned 10 points (5-4-0) in its nine games decided by one goal.

-- In the six games this season the Ducks recorded just one goal, they lost every time.
+- This season the Ducks scored only one goal in six games and they lost every time.

-- Anaheim has lost all four games this season when it scored two goals.
+- Anaheim failed to win all four games this season when it scored a pair of goals.

-- In the seven games when Anaheim has capitalized on a single power-play goal, it went 2-5-0 to register four points.
+- This season, Anaheim has scored a single power-play goal in seven games has a record of 2-5-0 in those matchups.

-- In the eight games this season in which it has outshot its opponent, Anaheim is 2-6-0 (four points).
+- When outshooting its opponent this season, Anaheim is 2-6-0 (four points).

 - The Ducks' opponents have had more shots in 11 games.
 The Ducks finished 7-4-0 in those matchups (14 points).